siliconjungle/morph/README.md

 There's an idea of bring your own client.
 What about bring your own modality?
 I should be able to open a podcast in my favourite text editor and edit the transcript.
 I should be able to open a video in my favourite audio editor and edit the sound.
 I should be able to open images in 3D modelling software and generate 3D models from them.

+## History & Context

+The history of the file should be captured as it provides rich context that can be used to better inform transformations across modalities.

 ## File extension proposals

 - .morph